bababoi-2/DeezMod/plugins/README.md

 ### Exponential Volume
 Changes the volume control to increase exponentially, allowing for more precise lower values.
 Probably very easy to adapt to increase the maximum volume.
 Port of [this](https://greasyfork.org/en/scripts/487324-youtube-volume-fixer) userscript.
 Note: Not tested by me.

+### Toggle Features
+A plugin to toggle various features in the desktop application, for example gapless playback.
+Very experimental plugin, I've tested basically 0 features, so only change features if you are sure what you are doing.
+By default gapless playback is enabled.